-“I think what you’ve found is that there is this commoditization of luxury, in many respects there’s [an] intense need to invest in personalization.”
+“I think, what you’ve found is that, there is this sort of commoditization of luxury.
+And so, it’s in many respects there’s this intense need to engage in personalization.”

 Smith said the company had seen plenty of success with products such as its Four Seasons Jet, which have a certain amount of flexibility built in.